 Did you know that the most chronic childhood disease in the United States is tooth decay?
-The good news is that childhood cavities can be easily prevented by taking your child to a pediatric dentist every 6 months and asking about fluoride treatments.
+The good news is that childhood cavities can be easily prevented by taking your child to our pediatric dentists every 6 months and asking about fluoride treatments.

 Fluoride has long been recognized for being able to prevent cavities, especially among children.